 The overarching goal of the study was to assess the economic impact and significance of the recreational angling industry within the 76.6 mile Pennsylvania section of Lake Erie.
-This study assessed all forms of recreational angling within the Pennsylvania section of Lake Erie including shore angling, boat angling, and special event angling such as angler tournaments.
-For a guiding framework, this study utilized an exploratory mixed methodology with three connected phases: Phase I) mail back and online surveys of anglers, Phase II) on-site surveys of anglers, and Phase III) qualitative interviews with angler stakeholders.
+This study looked at shore angling, boat angling, and special event angling such as angler tournaments.

 Graefe, Mowen, and Ferguson gathered angler input through online and mail back surveys (1,189 completed), and on-location surveys and in-person interviews (516 completed).

 Their findings, reported in “Assessing the Economic Impact & Significance of Recreational Angling on Pennsylvania’s Lake Erie Waters: A $40 Million Annual Economic Input,” offer a snapshot of socio-demographic characteristics, trip visitation patterns, experience preferences, level of satisfaction, levels of experience, resource attachment, and economic expenditures.
 Study results suggest that the economic contributions to the region are considerable.

 Collectively, the information in this report should help give managers and stakeholders further insights that will aid in the sustained health and quality of Lake Erie.

 - Pennsylvania Lake Erie angling supports approximately 539 jobs within Erie County and provides more than $13 million in income for Erie County residents.

 - Anglers visiting the region reported spending $503 on expenditures such as overnight lodging and accommodations, gas, and food and drinks at restaurants and bars.